5jt/dyalog-cookbook/manuscript/06_configSettings.md

 [^semi]: So-called _semi-globals_ are variables to be read or set by functions to which they are not localised.
 They are _semi-globals_ rather than globals because they are local to either a function or a namespace.
 From the point of view of the functions that do read or set them, they are indistinguishable from globals -- they are just mysteriously 'around'.

-[^fire]: FiRe stands for _Find and Replace_.
+[^fire]: Fire stands for _Find and Replace_.
 It is a powerful tool for both search and replace operations in the workspace.
 It is also a member of the APLTree Open Source Library.
-For details see <http://http://aplwiki.com/Fire>.
+For details see <http://aplwiki.com/Fire>.
 Fire is discussed in the chapter "Useful user commands".